What is stellar magnitude?

 Stellar magnitude: An ancient system

-The magnitude scale used by astronomers dates back a long way.
+And that scale used by astronomers – the magnitude scale – dates back a long way.
 The early astronomers Hipparchus (c.190 – c.120 BCE) and Ptolemy (c.100 – c.170 CE) used this scale.
 Both men compiled star catalogs that listed stars by their apparent brightnesses, or magnitudes.

 This system remains intact to this day, though with some modifications.